RentingAutomayor/CAIGS/README.md

 # IntegrationDWH
-Console application for data integration to google spreadsheets
+Console application for data integration to DB DWH